-Deputy chief counsels assist the Chief Counsel in managing the Legal Department, directing the work of attorneys, with the assistance of administrative staff and a contract compliance officer.
+Deputy chief counsels assist the Chief Counsel in management, directing the work of attorneys, and with the assistance of administrative staff and a contract compliance officer.

 - Litigation, including cases relating to contracts, construction, civil rights, employment issues (gender, race, age, disability); drafting legal pleadings and appearing in state and federal courts and at administrative hearings.

-- Advise Unified Government administrators as to the legal implications of government operations.
+- Advise UG administrators as to the legal implications of government operations.

 - Draft and approve legislation to be adopted by the governing body to be codified in the Code of Ordinances.

-- Advise on planning and zoning issues and represent the Unified Government in related litigation.
+- Advise on planning and zoning issues and represent the UG in related litigation.

-- Advise on personnel decisions, including discipline, terminations, and general compliance with Unified Government policies, as well as state and federal laws.
+- Advise on personnel decisions, including discipline, terminations, and general compliance with UG policies, as well as state and federal laws.

-- Advise the Unified Government pertaining to its relations with its labor unions.
+- Advise the UG pertaining to its relations with its labor unions.